Premium footpaths: 10 paths into Aachen's greenery

 Every summer, Westpark is particularly popular with students, who flock to the barbecue areas, but the park is also worth a visit throughout the rest of the year with its sports and play facilities.

-• Premium route 9 - Campus West
+• Premium footpath 9 - Campus West

 Explore new things